Danieldotcomcoder/nft-app/README.md

-# Nft App
+# NFT App
- A Nft web application that lets you browse recent Nft collections and singles , and show you useful information about each single Nft.
+ An NFT web application that lets you browse recent NFT collections and singles , and show you useful information about each single NFT.

 ## Built With
 - Angular